Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx14-get-commitment-tx.md

 ```

 ### Weight & (Virtual) Size

-Let's start, going from top to bottom.
+Let's start going from top to bottom.
 The first few fields (txid, hash, version) are more self-explanatory, so we'll focus on the size and weight!

 The **size** is the number of bytes our transaction contains.
 However, after the SegWit upgrade, which provided a discount for data placed in the witness, the concept of a **virtual size** was introduced.

-If you were to multiply each part of the transactiond data's size by it's associated multiplier, you'd get the transaction's **weight units**.
-Notice here how our transaction has 721 weight units - right in between the range of 720 - 724!
+If you were to multiply each part of the transaction data's size by its associated multiplier, you'd get the transaction's **weight units**.
+Notice here how our transaction has 721 weight units - right in between the range of 720-724!

 If we divide the **weight units** by 4, we get the **virtual size**.
 The total fees we would pay to broadcast this transaction would be the `sats/vbyte * vsize`.
 ```
 "size": 346,
 "vsize": 181,